-Accuracy requirements are based on the flowhood application.
-A poorly calibrated flow hood and sensitivity to grill flow variances, result in an over or underestimation of flow by 25-35%.
+Accuracy requirements are based on the flow hood application.
+A poorly calibrated flow hood and sensitivity to grille flow variances, result in an over or underestimation of flow by 25-35%.
 Also, one must consider original design specifications of the HVAC system and if any room changes have been made.
 A great original duct design and a new HVAC system originally did everything it was intended to do, however, poor HVAC maintenance, room modifications without design re-work, and changes in source conditions, will result in building related issues.
-Flowhoods are useful and are sometimes limited to the application such as duct breakage, room comfort, and duct leakage.
+Flow hoods are useful and are sometimes limited to the application such as duct breakage, room comfort, and duct leakage.
 The change in airflow pattern between calibration and application creates large flow measurement errors.

-Commentary regarding flow hood accuracy issues are discussed in ASHRAE Standard 111 (ASHRAE 1988.
-Current testing procedures do not account for approach errors and that most diffuser measurements are not reliable.
+CIH Equipment’s flow hood laboratory calibration station is configured to mimic actual field conditions with a supply and a return side and using pitot tube traverse measurements.
+Commentary regarding flow hood accuracy issues is discussed in ASHRAE Standard 111 (ASHRAE 1988).
+Other laboratories testing procedures do not account for approach errors and that most diffuser measurements are not reliable.
 They recommend a pitot tube traverse to field calibrate the flow to account for these problems.
-The ideal situation would be to have laboratory calibration account for actual field conditions.
-CIH Equipment’s flowhood laboratory calibration station is configured to mimic actual field conditions with a supply and a return side and using pitot tube traverse measurements.
+CIH Equipment’s calibration procedures create the ideal situation to account for actual field conditions.

 - Your flow hood is compared against our reference standard under the most accurate and realistic conditions, with both a supply and return register.